ainvaltin/httpsrv/README.md

 ## errgroup pattern

-Simply put "errgroup pattern" is a organisation of the service code so that all subprocesses of the service are launched as members of the same [errgroup](https://pkg.go.dev/golang.org/x/sync/errgroup) and their lifetime is controlled by the context of the group.
+Simply put "errgroup pattern" is a organization of the service code so that all subprocesses of the service are launched as members of the same [errgroup](https://pkg.go.dev/golang.org/x/sync/errgroup) and their lifetime is controlled by the context of the group.
 This means that when one of the group members exits with error the group's context gets cancelled and all other group members get signal to (gracefully) exit too.
-Group reports the first error as the reson service stopped.
+Group reports the first error as the reason service stopped.

 Rules for a func starting a subprocess are: